PranavSingh31/SQL-Notes/README.md

 `DROP TABLE student` drops the table

 `SELECT COALESCE(student_phoneno,email,address)contact_info FROM table` This would show student_phoneno, or email (if phoneno not present), or address (if latter not present) under column name contant_info

+`SELECT venue_cost, CASE WHEN venue_Cost <5000 THEN "cheap" WHEN venue > 5000 THEN "expensive" END AS cost_category FROM table`

 PATTERN MATCHING
 ----------------